What Makes Nashik Famous? [12 Reasons to Visit]

 Mande (Puranpoli) Famous Food In Nashik

-Image Source- Khandeshi Puranpoli via google
+Image Source- Khandeshi Puranpoli via Google

 Pav Vada – Nashik’s version of Vada Pav, available at street stalls across the city.
 The best versions can be found at street stalls near the Old City area.